 In relation to media, the UoPeople Haiti Project has continuously received positive media coverage including in CNN and USA Today.
 Additionally, The Huffington Post nominated Founder & President Shai Reshef as the Ultimate Game Changer in Education, largely because of the work being done by UoPeople in Haiti.

-To make this commitment a reality for additional students we need your help!
+To make this commitment a reality for additional students we need your help - Please donate today!

 “After high school, I could not go to university because it was too expensive.
 Every day, I would stand in the street talking with my friends about what we would do if we had money.
 We hoped that 2010 would be better, but then the earthquake destroyed everything, houses, businesses and many lives.
 Since that day, I have been sleeping in the street, under a tent, and nobody cares about my education anymore.
 University of the People is better than food and a tent.
 And education is even better than a visa or a green card.” - Elysée, UoPeople student

 “My name is Joe Jean.
 I'm from Haiti.
 I'm a survivor of the January 12 devastating earthquake.
 Later in March 2010, I was admitted to University of the People.
 In order to succeed at UoPeople, I had to overcome many obstacles such as expensive internet access in the Cyber Cafe, long power outages, difficult living conditions, and more.
 Fortunately, I passed my two orientation courses with A grades.
 And today I'm both proud and glad to be about to start my sophomore year at this revolutionary venture.” – Joe, UoPeople student.

 “If I did not know of UoPeople, I’m sure I would still be like the majority of my fellow Haitians: Jobless and forced to fight daily to survive, with an uncertain future.
 Now with UoPeople, I know that I have a lot of chances to become what I have wished to become: A man well educated and able to reach his goals.” – Gardy, UoPeople student.